planetis-m/protocoled/readme.md

 # Protocoled — an interface macro for Nim

 ## About
-This nimble package contains two macros.
-One for easily implementing [interfaces](https://en.wikipedia.org/wiki/Composition_over_inheritance) in Nim, and a much simpler one to create a class hierarchy.
+This nimble package contains the ``protocol`` macro for easily implementing [interfaces](https://en.wikipedia.org/wiki/Composition_over_inheritance) in Nim.

 ### The `protocol` macro
 Example: